This article is part of the ongoing Meditation for All challenge. Subscribers to the free newsletter receive weekly guidance and a daily practice.

 Meditation helps you shift to a state of awareness and being.
 This doesn’t always have to be sitting still.
 One of the most amazing ways to meditate is through walking.

-Walking meditation not only helps us reach this meditative state.
+Walking meditation not only helps us reach a meditative state.
 It also helps us bring that meditative state into everything else we do.

-For walking meditation, all you need to do is find a place where you can safely walk away from traffic or bicycles coming at you.
-It can be on a grass field, in a backyard, or in a front yard.
+For walking meditation, all you need to do is find a place where you can safely walk, away from traffic or bicycles coming at you.
+It can be on a grass field, in a backyard or front yard.
 It can also be in a large room where you’re able to walk around.
 The quieter the space, the better, but it’s not necessary.
 Any place that’s available to you for walking in safety is all you need.

-Begin by walking very slowly, letting your heel strike the ground and your foot roll forward as you shift your weight onto your right foot.
-As your foot is rising, your other foot hits the floor at the heel and rolls forward.
+Begin by walking very slowly, letting your heel strike the ground and your foot roll forward, as you shift your weight from one foot to the other.
+As the toes of one foot rise off the ground, your other foot lowers to the floor heel first and slowly rolls forward.

 To begin, try doing one foot at a time.
 Allow your foot to come down, heel to toe.
-Then, while that foot is settled, lift your other leg and place it down in front.
-Once that has settled, lift the other foot.”
+Then, while that foot is settled, lift your other foot and place it down in front.
+Once that foot has settled onto the ground, slowly lift the other foot.”

-In walking meditation, it’s about being present in every step—feeling each foot as the heel comes down, shifting the weight as the foot rolls forward, sensing the toes meeting the ground, feeling the other foot lift off and settle down, then shifting your weight to that foot as the other foot slowly comes off the ground.
-It’s about experiencing every sensation of every step.
+In walking meditation, it’s about being present in every step — feeling each foot as the heel comes down, shifting the weight as the foot rolls forward, sensing the toes meeting the ground, feeling the other foot lift off and settle down, then shifting your weight to that foot as the other foot slowly comes off the ground.
+It’s about experiencing every sensation in every step.

 Meditation is about whatever you’re doing, being fully present and doing it with your full attention.
-Not lost in thought, worrying about the past or the future, just present and finding that peace and bliss.
-Enjoy the present moment; let the sounds come in without judging them or labeling them.
+Not lost in thought, worrying about the past or the future, just present and finding the peace and bliss that come from no longer wanting to be somewhere else or for things to be different.
+Enjoy the present moment; allow whatever sounds arise to come in without judging them or labeling them.

-Notice how all the sensations arise and fall away, recognizing that everything is temporary.
-Be in the present moment, observing sensations come and go, and stay fully present.
-You can look down at the ground or up at the trees, but keep your full conscious awareness in each step, finding peace in that moment.
+Notice how all sensations arise and fall away, how everything is temporary.
+Be in the present moment, observing sensations come and go, staying in your feet, legs, and body.
+You can look down at the ground or up at the trees, whatever feels natural and safe, but keep your full conscious awareness in each step, finding peace and stillness in each moment.

-In the next article, we’ll talk: Why Doesn’t My Mantra Seem to Work?
+In the next article, we’ll talk about: Why Doesn’t My Mantra Seem to Work?
 Do I Have to Change It?

 The Meditation for All Challenge takes place in my newsletter, where I share: